ibm-cloud-docs/watson-assistant/publish-deploy-overview.md

 ![Live environment](images/live-environment-page.png){: caption="Live environment" caption-side="bottom"}

-The version of content that is displayed under **Resolution Methods** is the version that is connected to the live environment.
+**Resolution Methods** shows the content version that is published to the live environment.

 There are two ways to publish a version to the live environment: